Isolaee/quant/README.md

 This project demonstrates a modern cloud-native architecture using AWS services and best practices for infrastructure as code, containerization, and automated testing.

+## Requirements Checklist
+>Project has the following requested features.
+- ✅ Simple web application
+- ✅ Separate front end and back end
+- ✅ At least one HTTP request from front end to back end
+- ✅ Containerization (Docker) of the back end (optional, implemented)
+- ✅ Cloud deployed
+- ✅ Infrastructure as code
+- ✅ Idempotent deployments

 ### Technology Stack

 - **AWS CDK (TypeScript):** Infrastructure as code for provisioning AWS resources